nick-zanobini/RoboND-Kinematics-Project/writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+`roslaunch kuka_arm forward_kinematics.launch`:
+![alt text][forward_demo]

-The DH parameters were derived from the arm according to these axis assignments
+The DH parameters were derived from the arm according to these axis assignments:
 ![alt text][relative_joint_locations]

 ##### Table 1: Relative Position of joint<sub>i-1</sub> to joint <sub>i</sub> in meters (m).